Applicability and Administration

 - Purpose.
 This dispute resolution procedure may be used by individuals with a legal interest affected by a dispute regarding Research Data rights (“Interested Parties”) to obtain specialized review of issues related to that dispute.
 It allows Interested Parties to ascertain the application of academic norms to a dispute over the use of Research Data.
 This policy does not supersede or replace any grievance procedures or other processes that may be available at the University.
 Nor does this policy replace any University processes related to requests under the State Public Records Act, RCW 42.56, or other compulsory legal processes (such as subpoenas or court order).

 - PI Review.
 When disputes over Research Data use arise between investigators, the matter should be initially referred to the PI.
-If the PI is party to the dispute, the matter should be referred to the appropriate chair and/or dean as described in 6.3.
+If the PI is party to the dispute, the matter should be referred to the appropriate chair and/or dean as described in the Dispute Review Procedure section, item 3.

 - Requesting Review.
 If a dispute is not resolved by the PI, any Interested Party may submit a written Request for Review to the appropriate dean within a reasonable time (usually within 30 days of a PI’s adverse decision).
 The Request for Review should explain (a) the nature of the dispute, (b) the basis for any contention that the use of Research Data is contrary to academic norms, and (c) a proposed resolution of the dispute.